b9org/b9/doc/DeveloperJourney.md

 ![](https://github.com/arianneb/Base9/blob/developerQuest/images/b9overview.png)

 The Base9 Overview Diagram depicts the Ahead-of-Time compilation unit and the Virtual Machine unit.
 The Ahead-of-Time unit runs the b9porcelain source code through our frontend compiler.
 The frontend compiler outputs a binary module.
-The binary module is passed to the deserializer, which converts it to the in memory Module.
+The binary module is passed to the deserializer, which converts it to an in memory Module.

 The Virtual Machine unit is comprised of the Interpreter and the JIT (not depicted here).
 The in memory Module is passed to the VM, which runs the bytecodes of the program.